Here, I will talk about SAST in secure SDLC. Also, I will show you 3 reasons to integrate it into a DevSecOps pipeline.

 In this case, customers will not get a faulty product.
 And hackers will not exploit the security defect.
 As a result, possible losses are significantly reduced.
 The security flaw costs about $1,600.

-However, you can manage the process even better — use a SAST solution not only in CI/CD, but also locally — on developers' machines.
+However, you can manage the process even better by using a SAST solution not only in CI/CD but also locally on developers' machines.
 This makes it possible to find the XXE during development in the IDE.
-Since the developer is in the task's context, it will be easier, and therefore, cheaper to fix the problem.
+Since the developer is in the task's context, it will be easier and, therefore, cheaper to fix the problem.
 The security flaw costs $650.

 2. Security defects in external code

-Sometimes developers use ready-made solutions — not only libraries but also code fragments.
-For example, code fragments copied from Stack Overflow or from GitHub repositories.
+Sometimes, developers use ready-made solutions — not only libraries but also code fragments.
+For example, code fragments copied from Stack Overflow or GitHub repositories.
 The question is — how secure is such code?
 Alas, there are no security guarantees.

 The “How Reliable is the Crowdsourced Knowledge of Security Implementation?” research confirms this.
 The authors analyzed a number of questions on Stack Overflow and checked the proposed solutions for security.
 Here's what they found: